OfficeDev/office-scripts-docs/docs/resources/samples/filter-table-get-visible-range.md

 ---
-title: 'Filter Excel table and get visible range'
+title: Filter Excel table and get visible range
-description: 'Learn how to use Office Scripts to filter an Excel table and get the visible range as an array of objects.' ms.date: 03/10/2022 ms.localizationpriority: medium
+description: Learn how to use Office Scripts to filter an Excel table and get the visible range as an array of objects. ms.date: 03/10/2022 ms.localizationpriority: medium
 ---